mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

 parens = between (symbol "(") (symbol ")")
 ```

-We just wrote fairly complete parser for expressions in our language!
+We just wrote a fairly complete parser for expressions in our language!
 If
 you're new to all this stuff I suggest you load the code into GHCi and play
 with it a bit.
 Use `parseTest` function to feed input into the parser: